mm80843/T3.5/docs/keyword_air.md

 * Upper-room ultraviolet air disinfection might help to reduce COVID-19 transmission in buildings: a feasibility study - [LINK](article_beggs_upper-room_2020)
 * Characterization and performance evaluation of a full-scale activated carbon-based dynamic botanical air filtration system for improving indoor air quality - [LINK](article_wang_characterization_2011)
 * Environmental factors involved in SARS-CoV-2 transmission: effect and role of indoor environmental quality in the strategy for COVID-19 infection control - [LINK](article_azuma_environmental_2020)
-* Readiness Assessment of Green Building Certification Systems for Residential Buildings during Pandemics - [LINK](article_tleuken_readiness_2021)
+* A Global Survey of Infection Control and Mitigation Measures for Combating the Transmission of COVID-19 Pandemic in Buildings Under Facilities Management Services - [LINK](article_sarvari_global_2022)
+* The Effect of Opening Windows on Air Change Rates in Two Homes - [LINK](article_howard-reed_effect_2002)

 ### Closest BPs